Azure/TypeEdge/README.md

 ### Module Subscriptions
 **TypeEdge** uses the pub/sub pattern for all module I/O, except for the direct methods.
 This means that a module can subscribe to other module outputs, and publish messages to their inputs.
 To do this, a reference to the module interface definition is required. **TypeEdge** uses dependency injection to determine the referenced modules.

-Bellow, is the constructor of the second module included in the application template called ``PreprocessorModule``, that references the ``SensorModule`` via its interface.
+Below, is the constructor of the second module included in the application template called ``PreprocessorModule``, that references the ``SensorModule`` via its interface.

 ```cs
 public PreprocessorModule(ISensorModule proxy)